hiun/slidejs/README.md

 </script>
 ```

 A function `slidejs` take single object as an argument.
 In this object, we can configure required and optional settings.
-The *Italic font is special consideration of value*
+The *Italic font is special consideration of value*.

 - `index` (Required, Number) : Number of image to slide. *Must be start with `0`*.

-- `path` (Required, String) : URL of slide image. *Must be ended with `/` ( ex. ./img/slideshow/ )*.
+- `path` (Required, String) : URL of slide image. *Must be ended with `/` ( ex. `./img/slideshow/` )*.

 - `extension` (Optional, String) : Extension of image.
 Default to `.jpg`.